lesleslie/jinja2-custom-delimiters/README.md

 - **Django projects** with custom template configurations
 - **Flask applications** with non-standard Jinja2 setups
 - **Static site generators** with custom delimiter requirements
+- **FastBlocks** which uses custom delimiters by default
 - **Multi-template environments** where different delimiters clarify intent

+## Troubleshooting

+### Formatting Does Nothing
+**Check these:**
+1. Is file recognized as "Jinja2" language?
+(Check bottom-right corner of editor)
+2. Are custom delimiters configured in settings?
+3. Are you using PyCharm Professional or IntelliJ IDEA Ultimate?
+(Community editions don't have the Jinja2 formatter)

+### No Syntax Highlighting
+**Expected behavior** with this simplified plugin.
+Files with custom delimiters won't have full syntax highlighting until you format them at least once.
+This is a trade-off for reliable formatting.

+**Workarounds:**
+- Format the file once (<kbd>Cmd/Ctrl+Alt+L</kbd>) to help PyCharm understand the structure
+- Use standard `.j2` or `.jinja2` extensions for better automatic recognition

 ## Development